 What’s included: Bed, breakfast and dinner.
-The toilet is also a western-style toilet but is located outside of the bedroom area.
+The toilet is also a Western-style toilet but is located outside of the bedroom area.

 Would we recommend: YES!
-The homestay is very clean, and our fellow travellers said the food was the best they had in long while.
+The homestay is very clean, and our fellow travellers said the food was the best they had in a long while.
 The hosts are also very kind and friendly.

 Day 3 of a Pamir Highway tour: Murghab to Langar

 As the crisp cold air seeped through our tent, we were more than happy to wake up and get moving.
 We ate breakfast (bread with Nutella and honey), and then were soon on our way towards the Afghan border.
 The roads along the way are windy and extremely narrow.
 It was quite scary looking down at the never-ending drop.
 Along the way, there are plenty of mind-blowing scenic spots.
-We came across the clearest blue water lakes we have ever seen, snow-capped mountains, and a fascinating lake filled with red shrimp.
+We came across the clearest bluewater lakes we have ever seen, snow-capped mountains, and a fascinating lake filled with red shrimp.